Whiskey Tango Foxtrot

 Tina Fey finally finds a movie worthy of her chops in this stealth feminist comedy about a US journalist in Afghanistan

-Why did Tina Fey ever want to leave TV in the first place?
+Why did Tina Fey leave TV?
 She had it so good.
-For all her groundbreaking success on ‘30 Rock’ and ‘Saturday Night Live’ (she’ll always get mileage out of that pitch-perfect Sarah Palin), the showrunner’s transition to the big screen has been a series of forgettable whiffs: ‘Baby Mama’, ‘Date Night’, ‘Sisters’.
+After her groundbreaking success on ‘30 Rock’ and ‘Saturday Night Live’, the move to the big screen has resulted in a series of forgettable whiffs (‘Baby Mama’, ‘Date Night’, ‘Sisters’).

-Finally the spell is broken with the robustly entertaining ‘Whiskey Tango Foxtrot’, a war-journalism film in shooting distance of the mighty ‘Broadcast News’.
-It not only finds a perfect ‘MASH’-like milieu for its wisecracking lead but even manages to accommodate Fey’s inspiring offscreen status as a woman in charge.
-She plays Kim, an unmarried workaholic whose sad dish of mystery tuna salad, listlessly picked at, speaks volumes about her unexciting life.
-Selected among other unattached staffers at her cable channel to become an Afghanistan-based war correspondent, Kim decides not to crumple into a crying heap but instead to go, hoisting an orange backpack that’s certain to attract enemy sniper fire.
+Finally the spell is broken with this entertaining war-journalism film.
+It not only provides a perfect wisecracking milieu for Fey but even manages to accommodate her inspiring off-screen status as a woman in charge.
+She plays Kim, an unmarried workaholic selected by her cable channel to become an Afghanistan-based war correspondent.
+Instead of crumpling into a crying heap, Kim decides to go, hoisting on an orange backpack (which, it turns out, makes her an easy target for enemy sniper fire).

 Cast and crew